JBlitzar/pd-usb-uvc/README.md

 The pico reads the file in a streaming manner so as to not hold all of it in memory.
 (Although I ended up getting OOM anyways: the solution was to occasionally close and reopen the file and then `.seek()` to the last location to pick back up where it left off)

+I later improved further upon this.
+Most bad apple frames have small deltas, but a few (scene changes), have very large deltas.
+In this case, it's more efficient to store these as keyframes, since you get 16x compression when bitpacking as opposed to needing to store each changed pixel as two bytes.
+I implemented a simple heuristic and frame header to allow for this.
+The threshold can be tuned; ultimately, it's a tradeoff between storage space and decoding speed.
+If your pico has more space, then by all means, increase the keyframe threshold.

 FrameBuffer expects pixel values to be in the "RGB 565 Swapped" pixel format.
 Who knows what that means?
 Luckily, pretty much universally black is all `0x0000`s and white is all `0xffff`s.
 At one point I tried to fill the screen with magenta and it turned out green so ¯\\\_(ツ)\_/¯ (I think I swapped it one too many times in the end.
 Working code that produces magenta is in `uvc-tests-src/`).

 See the code in action!
 Parsing and preparation is done in [gen_compressed.py](gen_compressed.py) while decoding and streaming is in [pd-src/code.py](pd-src/code.py)